 All three sites aim to avoid technicality, whilst offering broadly accurate information and a balanced range of views.
 Please do email me (see below) if you have any suggestions for ways in which the site might be improved, or if you would like to draw attention to any views or interesting material which might be included.

-Academic Citation: Most of the comment in this website draw on, and link to, documents in the three online libraries which should be referenced where possible.
+Academic Citation:- Most of the content in this website draw on, and link to, documents in the three online libraries which should be referenced where possible.
 Otherwise, I understand that most examiners, tutors, referees etc. will accept citations which include a full URL together with the date that the page was accessed.

-Please feel free to use and share material from this website under the terms of the appropriate Creative Commons Licence.
+Copyright:- Please feel free to use and share material from this website under the terms of the appropriate Creative Commons Licence.
 But please also take every opportunity to tell others where you found the material so that they too can explore these sites.
+I have myself, where appropriate and possible, sought copyright approval for my use of images etc. on these sites.
+Otherwise, I rely on the 'fair use' exemption in S.107 of the Copyright Act.

 Please follow the @ukcivilservant Twitter feed if you would like to know when new material is added to either site.